Sparking creative collisions to transform leadership and shape innovative culture

 Andrew Grant | Keynote Show Reel | Saxton Speakers

 Andrew Grant is an innovation for transformation specialist.
 He is the director of Tirian and author of The Innovation Race: How to change a culture to change the game along with international bestseller Who Killed Creativity?...
 And How Can We Get it Back?
 He is a highly experienced, humorous, and engaging presenter who facilitates leaders & teams to enhance collaboration and innovation using creative solutions.
 Andrew Grant has worked with world leaders in innovation to drive cultural change.
-An accomplished author, he has featured in global media and his educational programs and resources are used by Fortune 500 companies worldwide.You gave us compelling ideas that are worthwhile for use in our marketing. ... keep reading Disney Asia Pacific
+An accomplished author, he has featured in global media and his educational programs and resources are used by Fortune 500 companies worldwide.Masterful storytellers who have compiled a rich set of tools for sustainable innovation methods. ... keep reading Salesforce

-You engaged our teams to really think through the value of creativity in business and about how to create a space that allows you to access that perspective. it made us really stop and think about how we were going about addressing our client's challenges.
+You engaged our teams to really think through the value of creativity in business and about how to create a space that allows you to access that perspectives.

 Exceeded expectations... your program made our team more comfortable working with these issues, gave the topic more credibility, and it was actionable.